"I am sorry for insulting his singing voice": KOKA apologises to King Paluta

 "People shouldn't have taken my comments personally.
 The backlash has only made me popular.
 If I were an MP, I would have won a parliamentary seat by now."

-In a recent interview on Asempa FM, KOKA courted controversy by expressing his disappointment with King Paluta over his singing vocals in the Makoma song.
+In a recent interview on Asempa FM, KOKA courted controversy by expressing his disappointment with King Paluta over his singing vocals in Makoma.

 He emphasised that the musician needed to hire a voice coach to help him transition from rapping to singing in his song, as his voice was not suited to singing.